Arkaeriit/reflet/assembler/README.md

 ## Legacy assemblers

 Before writing this assembler, I had written two other that can be found in the `legacy_assemblers` folder.
-Note that even if they can write correct code, `reflet-masm` is not suitable to write code that is compliant with alignment constrain, and `reflet-asm-nelua` is very similar in features as this one but is way slower.
+They were written for a previous version of the ISA so they will not write correct code.